LuizClaudioSantos/springBootVueBlankProject/README.md

 # Blank Project SpringBoot And Vue.js

 This is a project to be used as start point for a project using vue.js as frontend framework and SpringBoot in the backend.
+The frontend part is base in the CJ video:[https://www.youtube.com/watch?v=5GfpGaHKfyo&t=782s] about Vuetify.

 ## Main Features